laravel/docs/upgrade.md

 });
 ```

 In Laravel 10, this migration would retain the `unsigned`, `default`, and `comment` attributes on the column.
-However, in Laravel 11, the migration must also include all of the attributes that were previously defined on the column:
+However, in Laravel 11, the migration must now also include all of the attributes that were previously defined on the column.
+Otherwise, they will be dropped:

 ```php
 Schema::table('users', function (Blueprint $table) {